Medical Innovations Incubator

 Home of 4C - Enabling Life Science Innovations

 We are official Pre-Seed partner of the federal state BW.

 Get up to 200.000 € here!

-Event series: How does the new enter medicine?
+Lecture series: How does the new enter medicine?

 Many interesting ideas are born in the laboratories and in the daily work of patient care that can improve diagnostics and therapy or help patients cope with health problems.
 However, young people interested in founding a healthcare company have a particularly difficult time in the medical field.
 Medical devices, including medical apps, require special testing, and approval of even simple technical products usually requires clinical trials.
 It is a long and expensive road until the costs for a new product are reimbursed by health insurance companies.
 To increase the chances of success for start-ups, the many stumbling blocks from medical product development must be brought into focus at an early stage.

 Together with its parent organization, the Tübingen Foundation for Medical Innovation, and funded by the non-profit Hertie Foundation, the MII has therefore launched the six-part event series “How does the new get into medicine?” (starting Dec.
 3, 2020), which is intended to shed light on the challenges for new ideas in the healthcare industry and discuss improving opportunities for those interested in founding a company.
 At the end, the most important basic rules for successful market access should be worked out.

 In the first three-hour event, the challenges were first discussed in keynote speeches by Dr. Nicole Hoffmeister-Kraut MdL (Minister of Economics, Labor and Tourism of the State of Baden-Württemberg), Dr. Ingmar Hoerr (founder of CureVac AG) and Prof. Ralf Kindervater (Managing Director of BIOPRO Baden-Württemberg GmbH).